 - Smarter Balanced Summative Assessments and CAAs for ELA in grades three through eight and grade eleven. - 2.
 Smarter Balanced Summative Assessments and CAAs for mathematics in grades three through eight and grade eleven. - 3.
-California Science Test (CAST) and CAAs for Science in grades five, eight, and once in high school (i.e., grade ten, eleven, or twelve). - SARC Reporting in the 2020-2021 School Year Only Where it was the most viable option, LEAs were required to administer the statewide summative assessments for ELA and mathematics.
-Where a statewide summative assessment was not the most viable option for the LEA (or for one or more grade-level[s] within the LEA) due to the pandemic, LEAs were allowed to report results from a different assessment that met the criteria established by the State Board of Education (SBE) on March 16, 2021.
-The assessments were required to be: - o Aligned with CA CCSS for ELA and mathematics; - o Available to students in grades 3 through 8, and grade 11; and - o Uniformly administered across a grade, grade span, school, or district to all eligible students.
+California Science Test (CAST) and CAAs for Science in grades five, eight, and once in high school (i.e., grade ten, eleven, or twelve). - College and Career Ready: The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study.